How Summaries Can Help You Retain Test Material

 Now when you are forced to write an essay about how the war started, and how the war ended, you will keep in mind who the people were, and you will remember what side they were on.
 You will not mix up Robert.
 E. Lee, and try to say that he won the war for the North.
 Even if you can’t remember why these people were important, you won’t mix up what side they were on, and you will at least be able to say something that is correct.

-See also: Unbelievable College Courses
+See also: College Apartments

 Summaries are also good because it gives you the basic overview, and you can study that before your class starts so that you can have some advantage before the test.
 Instead of remembering what happened on page 298 of your novel, you will just have the quote there in front of you, and who said it.
 When that quote pops up on the test, you will be able to write down who said it, and you will get the question right.